Gifts and Games

 Even more nostalgically, the shooting tutorial reminded me of a game I played even earlier in my childhood.
 It was a console-based game with a light gun.
-And you could point the gun at the television and shoot at objects running across the screen.
-But, as fondly as I remember how much I loved playing the game and how much better it was than the other keyboard- and mouse-based computer games I had played before then, I can’t remember its name or what console I played it on.
-I must have been seven or eight at the time.
+You could point the gun at the television and shoot at objects running across the screen.
+(As fondly as I remember how much I loved playing the game and how much better it was than the other keyboard- and mouse-based computer games I had played before then, I can’t remember its name or what console I played it on.
+I must have been only seven or eight at the time.)

 The Oculus shooting tutorial was to me a few days ago what these games were years ago.
 It wasn’t just a fun game to play.
 It changed what I understood games to be.
-And it let me interact with gaming in a way I hadn’t ever done before.
+It let me interact with gaming in a way I hadn’t ever done before.

 I offer my hand.
 We take one step forward.
 And then back.
 We do a slide to the side.
 And a twist.
 And a twirl.
 And a shake.
 We’re dancing.